Margaret Mahler: Work

-Margaret Mahler worked as a psychoanalyst with young disturbed children.
+Margaret Mahler worked as a psychoanalyst with young children.

 In 1950 she and Manuel Furer founded the Masters Children's Centre in Manhattan (it was connected with Mount Sinai hospital).
 There she developed the Tripartite Treatment Model, in which the mother participated in the treatment of the child.
 Mahler initiated a more constructive exploration of severe disturbances in childhood and emphasized the importance of the environment on the child.
 She was especially interested in mother-infant duality and carefully documented the impact of early separations of children from their mothers.
 This documentation of separation-individuation was her most important contribution to the development of psychoanalysis.

 Separation-individuation can be viewed as the psychological birth of an infant, which occurs over a period of time when the child separates from the mother and begins to individuate.

 Mahler shed light on the normal and abnormal features of the developmental ego psychology.
 She worked with psychotic children, while psychosis hadn't been covered in the psychoanalytic treatment yet.

 Symbiotic child psychosis struck her.
 The symptomatology she saw as a derailment of the normal processes whereby self-representations (the representation of one's self) and object-representations (the representation of a familiar person) become distinct.
 Her most important work is The Psychological Birth of the Human Infant: Symbiosis and Individuation, written in 1975 with Fred Pine and Anni Bergman.